-This year we have received both flu shots and flu mist.
-We will be having flu clinics on Saturday, October 24th and Saturday, October 31st.
-We also have vaccine appointments available at various times during the week.
+We offer vaccine appointments available at various times during the week.
 Please remember that all vaccine visits need an appointment.
 Please call 919-787-0266 to schedule.

 To minimize possible exposures, we are asking that families remain in their cars until the exam room is ready.
 Please call us when you arrive in the parking lot.
 We will call you when your room is ready.
 We are asking that everyone over the age of two, including parents and siblings, wear a mask at all times in our office.

 At this time we are scheduling our well-child checkups in the morning, and our sick visits in the afternoon.
 Please be advised that both the CDC and American Academy of Pediatrics are still recommending that routine check-ups continue, especially for children who need routine vaccinations.

 We are offering Telehealth visits for routine follow up of ADHD, behavioral concerns, and mental health issues.
 These need to be scheduled through our front staff, but the visit will be done remotely.
 Please be aware that this is a short term solution since normally in-office visits include height, weight and blood pressure measurements.

 We are still open on Saturday mornings.
 During this time, we are asking that you call to schedule as early as possible.
 We may be closing early on Saturdays due to patient volume.
 We are now going to be closed on Sundays.
 Please be aware that UNC Pediatric Urgent Care on Blue Ridge Rd. is open during the times our office would normally be open on Sundays.
 We expect these changes to be temporary and appreciate your patience and understanding.

 Statement on Covid-19 and Students Return to School